rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 ### Part 3 - Nexus
 > _Now that we have our Projects setup; we can start to populate them with Apps to be used in our dev lifecycle_

 For this part, we will use an OpenShift Container Platform **template** to install and configure Nexus.
-This template contains all the things needed to setup a persistent nexus server, exposing a service and route while also creating the persistent volume needed.
+This template contains all the things needed to set up a persistent Nexus server, exposing a service and route while also creating the persistent volume needed.
 Have a read through the template; at the bottom you'll see a collection of parameters we will pass to the template.

 <p class="tip">
 <b>NOTE</b> - Below how we are utilizing an OpenShift Container Platform template from a different repository by accessing it by its RAW GitHub URL (from the redhat-cop repo in this case)